 - Our coaches are experienced leadership/executive coaches who have both lived and worked in the target (host) country for a substantial period ending within the past few years.

-- GROVEWELL’s coaches must have had living and working experience in at least two countries – many have global experience far in excess of this minimum – and almost all are at least bilingual.
+- GROVEWELL’s coaches must have had living and working experience in at least two countries.
+Almost all are at least bilingual.

 - Before engaging any coach, we obtain references from three of his or her former coachees.
-We do everything we can to determine that a candidate is an outstanding human being, with varied life experiences and a capacity for warmth and caring.
+We do our best to determine that a candidate is an outstanding human being, with varied life experiences and a capacity for warmth and caring.

-- GROVEWELL applies an intensive, hands-on approach to insure that our coaches fully understand and are capable of delivering, up to our standards, cross-cultural adaptation coaching.
-Partner Willa Hallowell trains each coach who is new to this role, and provides continuous support and thought-partnering, especially in cases in which the expatriate or a family member presents special challenges.
+- GROVEWELL applies an intensive, hands-on approach to insure that our coaches fully understand and are capable of delivering, up to our standards, cross-cultural adaptability coaching.
+Partner Willa Hallowell personally trains each coach who is new to this role, and personally supports all GROVEWELL's coaches in this role.

 LEARNING OBJECTIVES OF OUR CROSS-CULTURAL COACHING